 A finance lease is one that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee.
 It should be presumed that such a transfer of risks and rewards occurs if at the inception of a lease the present value of the minimum lease payments including any initial payment, amounts to substantially all (normally 90 per cent or more) of the fair value of the leased asset.
 The present value should be calculated by using the interest rate implicit in the lease.
-However, where the present value of the minimum lease payments does not amount to 90 per cent or more of the fair value of the leased asset, it should not be automatically assumed that the lease is not a finance lease.
+However, where the present value of the minimum lease payments does not amount to 90 per cent or more of the fair value of the lease is not a finance lease.
 FRS 5 requires that the substance of the transaction be reflected and therefore the lease may still need to be classified as a finance lease.